yehor-poliakov/snakes/README.md

 ## Snakes and Ladders backend stub
 ### Project description:
-* Implements three features for Snakes and Ladders game:
+* Implements three features for the Snakes and Ladders game:
     * creating a new game
     * moving player's token across an empty board
     * retrieving an existing game